Clinical Specialist Jobs at University of Kansas Medical Center with Visa Sponsorship

 Job Duties

-- Identify and report adverse/serious adverse events to the Principal Investigator and sponsors.
+- Provide written and verbal reports to the Principal Investigator and Project Manager, as required.

 This job description is not designed to cover or contain a comprehensive listing of activities, duties or responsibilities that are required of the employee for this job.
 It is only a summary of the typical functions of the job, not an exhaustive list of all possible job responsibilities, tasks, duties, and assignments.
 Furthermore, job duties, responsibilities and activities may change at any time with or without notice.